-- Patrons must engage only in activities associated with the use of a public library.
+- People must engage only in activities associated with the use of a public library.

-- Noise and other activity must be kept at a level which will not inconvenience other people browsing, reading or working in the Library.
+- Noise and other activity must be kept at a reasonable level which will not disturb others browsing, reading or working in the library.

-- Smoking is not permitted anywhere in the library.
+- Smoking, vaping, or any type of tobacco use is not permitted anywhere in the library.

-- Alcoholic beverages are prohibited, except for library-sponsored events and certain group functions in accordance with the Meeting Room Policy.
+- Alcoholic beverages are prohibited, except during library-sponsored events and approved group functions in accordance with the Meeting Room Policy.

 - Appropriate attire is required, including shirts and shoes.
-Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other patrons may be required to leave the building.
+People whose personal hygiene is offensive so as to constitute a nuisance to others may be required to leave the building.

-- Backpacks and other belongings must be taken when owner leaves the building.
+- Backpacks and other belongings must not be left unattended.

-- Children under the age of 6 must be supervised at all times by a responsible person.
-Children under the age of 9 cannot be left at the library without a responsible person present in the Library.
+- Children under the age of 9 must be supervised at all times by a responsible person.
+See Unattended Child Policy for more information.

 - Any other behavior that interferes with the library’s purpose as stated above is not allowed.